asagrekin/GamesInOne/reports/Week4Report.md

 ## Contributions
 ### Leo & Kelby
-Last week's goal: N/A.
+Last week's goal:
+- By April 19 we should be Anticipating and handling user errors.
+Begin setting up a larger system to function with the database and front end.

 Progress:
-- created a c++ script which uses CreateProcess()
-- we were able to launch app through c++
+- Created two new methods to handle poor user inputs.
+The method called checkPath checks to make sure the inputted path is a valid path to execute.
+The method EnhancePath checks that the file is of type .exe and if it is it fixes the path to account for needed escape characters.
+Additionally, we created a way to take in user input and store it which accompilshes our goal of setting up a larger system to function with database and front end.

 Issue:
-- some issues that we solved was figuring out how to deal with paths have spaces
-- at first we were going to use System to launch the apps but we learned that it was resource heavy, defeats security and that your program could get flagged as a virus.
-Therfore we used CreateProcess().
+- Ran into some varaible type issues when factoring code out of main into seperate methods.
+Simple fix was being more cautious when using string and making sure to use addresses of the strings' starts when referencing.

 Goal for next week:
-- By April 19 we should be Anticipating and handling user errors.
-Begin setting up a larger system to function with the database and front end.
+- By April 26 we plan to have a functioning interaction with the database.
+Storing, deleting, and retrieving games that are within the database.

 ### Asa
 Last week's goal: N/A.